splunk/public-o11y-docs/admin/user-management/users/manage-users.rst

    A table of current users appears in the main panel.
 #.
 Find the name of the user.
 #.
 Select the :guilabel:`Actions` (|more|) menu icon next the username, then select :menuselection:`Manage Roles`.
+#.
+In the :guilabel:`Manage Roles` dialog box, select one or more of the available roles, then select the right-pointing arrow to move the roles to the :guilabel:`Selected Roles` panel.
+#.
+Select :guilabel:`Assign Roles` to confirm.

 To revoke administrator privileges from a user, follow these steps: